How To Make A Wig Bob Wig Look Natural

 Once the wig is in place around your head you are now ready to style the wig as desired.
 Use a brush to gently manipulate the wig into your desired style.

-We must however point out that you should wait a few minutes before attempting to style the wig.
-This is because it can take some time for the adhesive to set and a string bond to be achieved.
+We must however point out that you should wait a few minutes before attempting to make a bob wig.
+This is because it can take some time for the adhesive to set and achieve a strong bond.

-If you follow the steps we have laid out above, you will likely create a strong bond that will keep the wig in place.
-But even more importantly, you will have a wig that looks and feels as natural as possible.
-This process is not simple and may require some patience.
-But once you've done it, you can replicate it numerous times.
-With a virgin human hair bob wig, you can reuse the wig several times and achieve different styles.
-Just take extra care when cutting the lace if it is a lace front wig and you'll be able to easily fit it to your hairline.
+If you follow our steps above, you will probably get a bob wig that satisfies you.
+The process isn't easy and may require some patience.
+But once you've done it, you can practice makes perfect.
+You can reuse the bob wig many times to achieve different styles.
+If it's a lace front wig, be extra careful when cutting the lace and you'll be able to easily match it to your hairline.